-All tenured and tenure-track faculty who are candidates for promotion must present evidence of strength in teaching that effectively promotes student learning.
-Excellence in learning will be evaluated on this basis, as well as on the basis of demonstrated excellence in the scholarship of learning.
-In addition to the indicators described below, rewards, honors, and other forms of recognition for teaching or mentoring can demonstrate a candidate's strength in learning.
-Strength in learning will be evaluated on the basis of performance in classroom settings and contexts beyond classroom settings.
+All tenured or tenure-track faculty who are candidates for promotion, even when being nominated for achievements other than teaching and learning, must present evidence of strength in teaching that effectively promotes student learning.
+Strength in teaching and learning will be evaluated on the basis of performance in classroom settings and contexts beyond classroom settings including online instruction.
+Excellence in teaching and learning will be evaluated on this basis, as well as on the basis of demonstrated excellence in the scholarship of teaching and learning.
+In addition to the indicators described below, rewards, honors, and other forms of recognition for teaching or mentoring can demonstrate a candidate's strength in teaching and learning.